Paradox2774/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Task 7.Everybody ; A script that adds execution permission to the owner, the group owner and the other users, to the file "hello"

+Task 8.James Bond : A script that sets the permission to the file hello as follows: